NREL/bioluc/README.md

 Built in Golden, CO within NREL's [Strategic Energy Analysis Center](http://www.nrel.gov/analysis/about_office.html) This work was funded by the United States Department of Energy’s Bioenergy Technologies Office under agreement #: 22692

+##Licensing

+Summary: You are free to copy, adapt, distribute, and transmit the work provided you attribute the work distribute the resulting work only under the same or similar license.

+Please go [here](http://creativecommons.org/licenses/by-sa/3.0/) for details.

 ##User Guidance

 ####Github